-This recently completed project, is a great example of rural estate and farm diversification.
+This recently completed award winning project is a great example of rural estate and farm diversification.
 William’s is new and exciting adventure attraction, giving children the chance to connect with nature and get active as they explore a custom designed complex that brings the great outdoors inside.

 Working with a large interdisciplinary team, Native led the design team for the new William’s Den visitors centre that includes the conversion of Listed farm buildings to create a commercial kitchen serving a large double height restaurant incorporating a feature wood fired pizza oven, bar and ice cream parlour.